School bullying: School shootings

 Although research suggests that there might be a weak association between school bullying and school shootings, there is some evidence that having been a victim of school bullying is related to increased risk of a school shootings.
-The media have portrayed some individuals, such as Charles Andrew Williams, Eric Hainstock, Seung-Hui Cho, Eric Harris and Dylan Klebold, Luke Woodham, Michael Carneal, Wellington Menezes Oliveira, Karl Pierson, Jose Reyes, and Jeff Weise, as having experienced bullying and then becoming school shooters.
+The media have portrayed some individuals, such as Eric Harris and Dylan Klebold, Charles Andrew Williams, Eric Hainstock, Seung-Hui Cho, Luke Woodham, Michael Carneal, Wellington Menezes Oliveira, Karl Pierson, Jose Reyes, Mitchell Johnson and Andrew Golden, Devon Erickson and Alec McKinney, and Todd Camren Smith, as having experienced bullying and then becoming school shooters.
 However, research suggests that the vast majority of individuals who have been victims of bullying do not become school shooters.

 Institutional prevention

 Studies have shown that bullying programs set up in schools with the engagement of staff and faculty have been shown to reduce peer victimization and bullying.
 Incidents of bullying are noticeably reduced when the students themselves disapprove of bullying.
 Classroom activities where students reflect on bullying decrease the cases of bullying while increasing the communication between students and school staff.

 The current literature shows that school-based anti-bullying programs are also effective in reducing bullying perpetration and bullying victimization by ~15%, based on moderate-quality evidence.
 However, as there is variation in the effectiveness of anti-bullying programs, further research is required to identify specific programmatic features that make programs effective.
+A 2019 study found that school-based anti-bullying programs may lower the incidence of bullying by as much as 25%.

 Measures such as instituting zero tolerance for fighting or placing troubled students in the same group or classroom are actually ineffective in reducing bullying.
 Methods that are effective include increasing empathy for victims; adopting a program that includes teachers, students, and parents; and having students lead anti-bullying efforts.
 Success is most associated with beginning interventions at an early age, constantly evaluating programs for effectiveness, and having some students take online classes to avoid bullies at school.
 Another way to help victims is to provide peer support.
 Peer support can help a victim improve his or her school performance.